 Privacy Policy

-This privacy policy (“Privacy Policy”) for TaxBit, Inc. (“TaxBit”, “we”, “us” “our”), describes how we collect, use and disclose information about website visitors to our website https://taxbit.com/ (the “Website”), consumers using our platform, enterprise users hosting a custom tax center through our enterprise platform, and associated applications, services, tools and features (collectively, “the Service(s)”).
+This privacy policy (“Privacy Policy”) for Taxbit, Inc. (“Taxbit”, “we”, “us” “our”), describes how we collect, use and disclose information about website visitors to our website https://taxbit.com/ (the “Website”), consumers using our platform, enterprise users hosting a custom tax center through our enterprise platform, and associated applications, services, tools and features (collectively, “the Service(s)”).
 For the purposes of this Privacy Policy, “you” and “your” means you as the user of the Services.
-This Privacy Policy explains how we collect and use Personal Data about you as a data controller.
+This Privacy Policy explains how we collect and use personal information about you as a data controller.

-1. What Do We Mean by Personal Data?
+1. What Do We Mean by Personal Information?

-In this Privacy Policy, “Personal Data” means any information that identifies, describes, or is capable of being associated with, a particular individual, for example, name, signature, social security number, address, and financial information.
+In this Privacy Policy, “personal information” means any information that identifies, describes, or is capable of being associated with, a particular individual, for example, name, signature, social security number, address, and financial information.

 2. Data We Collect

-In order to provide you with the Services, we may ask you to provide us with certain details or Personal Data.
-In the preceding 12 months, we’ve collected the following types of Personal Data:
+IIn order to provide you with the Services, we may ask you to provide us with certain details or personal information.
+In the preceding 12 months, we’ve collected the following types of personal information:

 • Contact Information.
 We collect your email address, your account username, and zip code.
 We may also collect the name or alias of any agents or end users you authorize to log into and utilize the Service in connection with your account.